szcompressor/QoZ/README.md

 Then, you'll find all the executables in [INSTALL_DIR]/bin and the header files in [INSTALL_DIR]/include.
 A Cmake version >= 3.13.0 is needed.
 Before you proceed to the following evaluations, please add the installation path of HPEZ to your system path so that you can directly run the qoz command in your machine for further evaluations.

-## Single compression/decompression testing Examples
+## Command line compression/decompression

-You can use the executable 'qoz' command to compress/decompress (the input data should be float or double binary files).
-Just run the "qoz" command without any argument to check the instructions for its arguments.
+You can use the executable **qoz** command to compress/decompress (the input data should be float or double binary files).
+Just run the **qoz** command without any argument to check the instructions for its arguments.
 For the convenience of tests, the qoz executable includes the SZ3.1 compression, QoZ 1.1 compression, and 3 optimization levels of QoZ 2.0 compression.
 In the command:
-* -q 0: SZ3.1 compression.
+* **-q 0**: SZ3.1 compression.
-* Containing -q 1: QoZ 1.1 compression.
+*  **-q 1**: QoZ 1.1 compression.
-* Containing -q 2 or -q 3: 2 intermediate optimization levels of QoZ 2.0 compression (having faster speeds but slightly worse rate-distortion).
+*  **-q 2** or **-q 3**: 2 intermediate optimization levels of QoZ 2.0 compression (having faster speeds but slightly worse rate-distortion).
-* Not containing -q argument or containing -q 4: Full QoZ 2.0 compression (for the results reported in the paper).
+*  **-q 4**: Full QoZ 2.0 compression (for the results reported in the paper).
+Currently, **-q 3** is the default optimization level.

-Notice: the integrated SZ3.1 and QoZ 1.1 in QoZ 2.0 have already leveraged the Fast-varying-first interpolation (proposed in our paper), therefore their compression ratios are sometimes higher than the original public released versions of SZ3.1 and QoZ 1.1.
+Notice: the integrated SZ3.1 and QoZ 1.1 in QoZ 2.0 have already leveraged the Fast-varying-first interpolation (proposed in our paper).
+Therefore, their compression ratios are sometimes higher than the original public released versions of SZ3.1 and QoZ 1.1.

 ## Bug report